lamelameo/PicturePuzzle-App/GridRandomiserTesting/README.md

-# Testing the function used to generate randomised grids

 # Testing the function used to generate randomised grids (Mostly out of curiosity)
 ### *TL;DR: My simple function maintains the randomness? of the java Random class methods (until I maybe change it a bit)*